piyush4for/react_practises/Appwrite-piyush-blog/README.md

  - to protect from vendor locking(if service like appwrite changed) then i introduced service file in appwrite/auth.js which i modified in class object so that i only need to change service and frontend wouldnt even know that backend changed
  - created APPWRITE file which can be reused in any future projects
  - redux for saving things in react like Islogin or dark/light themes
+ - Used react-hook-form and its Controller from react-hook-form we could also use frwdRef as in button component we used but react-hook-form has it, because we can take field inputs attributes